-- ► High-quality investigative journalism and the art of filmmaking can combine to make a compelling media "product." - ▶ Outreach, strategic communications and audience engagement are distinctive strategies from traditional film "distribution" that require dedicated financial resources and professional skill sets - as well as integration early in the production process. - Sustained outreach and continuity over time helped keep the issues top of mind among key stakeholders through leadership changes and legislative setbacks. - The outreach team had flexibility, agility and the resources to respond to opportunistic milestones, such as policy hearings and cinematic awards, that sustained momentum.
+- High-quality investigative journalism and the art of filmmaking can combine to make a compelling media product. - Outreach, strategic communication and audience engagement are distinctive strategies from traditional film distribution that require dedicated financial resources and professional skill sets - as well as integration early in the production process. - Sustained outreach over time helped keep the issues top of mind among key stakeholders through leadership changes and legislative setbacks. - ► The outreach team had flexibility, agility and the resources necessary to respond to opportunistic milestones such as policy hearings and cinematic awards and sustained momentum.

 The California Endowment believes there are many opportunities for grantmakers to use communications to shift their program work into high gear.
-The Fast Track Initiative seeks to identify and share examples that use media and communications grantmaking to create a more receptive environment for dialogue about potential solutions, build public will and generate public will for policy change.
-We invite you to share your experiences and best practices.
+Policy Change on the Fast Track seeks to identify and share examples that use media and communications grantmaking to create a more receptive environment for dialogue about potential solutions, build public will and generate political will for policy change.
+We invite you to share your experiences and best practices at MedialmpactFunders.org/FastTrack.